 When considering filing for divorce, you may wonder what your options are.
 Here is what to consider when you begin to approach the process.

-DIY Divorce: This option means that you tackle the divorce process all by yourself.
-There are no legal professionals involved, and the outcome boils down to what you and your spouse can accomplish.
+DIY Divorce: This option means you tackle the divorce process yourself.
+No legal professionals are involved, and the outcome boils down to what you and your spouse can accomplish.

 Litigation: Litigation is the most popular default option for divorce.
 This is an attorney-driven process, where you will have someone to represent your needs.
 If you and your spouse can’t agree, this option will likely be the best for your family.

 Mediation: Mediation is a process that involves relying on a neutral third party to help navigate different aspects of marriage dissolution, such as child support and custody.
-The mediator will listen to both sides and strive to reach a fair outcome.
+The mediator will listen to both sides and strive for a fair outcome.

 Process for Filing

-Regardless of how you choose to approach the end of your marriage, there are essential steps to take that are pivotal to the process.
+Regardless of how you approach the end of your marriage, there are essential steps to take that are pivotal to the process.

-Gather Important Documents & Information: To achieve the best outcome possible, you need to be organized in gathering essential documents and information.
+Gather Important Documents & Information: To achieve the best outcome possible, you must be organized to gather essential documents and information.
 For example, when compiling financial information, make sure to close shared accounts and have access to cards in your name.
 Tax returns, pay stubs, car registration, and deeds are a few examples of the essential documents that you need.

-Complete Initial Paperwork: In this step, you will have to complete and submit forms to the court.
+Complete Initial Paperwork: In this step, you must complete and submit forms to the court.
 An attorney can help immensely in this process, ensuring that you have the correct documents and that they are filed appropriately.

-File the Forms: After the completion of important documents, the paperwork will be filed in the county of you or your spouse.
-Make sure to check your residency requirements and that you can file in the location you intend to.
+File the Forms: After completing essential documents, the paperwork will be filed in the county of you or your spouse.
+Make sure to check your residency requirements and that you can file where you intend to.